 When you read, your brain is doing a lot more than just deciphering words on a page.
 Reading is more neurobiologically demanding than processing images or speech.
 It’s a neural workout.
 As you read, disparate parts of your brain, such as vision, language, and associative learning, have to cooperatively work together.

 The act of reading helps to heighten overall brain function and increase memory.
 Scientists at the University of California, Berkeley, found that it can lower the levels of beta-amyloid, a brain protein involved in Alzheimer’s, by keeping the mind cognitively stimulated.
-Reading has also been linked to slowing mental decline by improving overall mental flexibility, an important component to developing and retaining memory.
+Reading has also been linked to slowing mental decline by improving overall mental flexibility, an important component of developing and retaining memory.

 Read the Classics for a Better Brain Workout

 One study at Stanford University found that classic literary reading, in particular, gives your brain the ultimate workout.
 MRI scans of people reading classics showed more blood flow to areas of the brain involving cognitive and executive function.
 Paying attention to literary texts requires the coordination of multiple complex thinking processes.
-While more leisurely reading material had some benefit, it was in different areas of the brain and not as extensive.
+While more leisurely reading material had some benefits, it was in different areas of the brain and not as extensive.